maria-S-456/angular-practice/readme.md

     It also starts the lite-server and launches the browser to run the application.

-Changes so far: Toggle image for product list, with orders list on same page
+Changes so far: Toggle image button for both products and orders